Combating Fraud, Waste, and Abuse (FWA)

 The Small Business Innovation Research (SBIR) program is arguably the most successful, high return on investment (ROI) small business R&D program in the federal government.
 To maintain the integrity of the SBIR program, agencies that make SBIR contract awards are required by law to implement a system for prevention of fraud, waste and abuse (FWA), including evaluating risks of FWA in each SBIR application.

-Situation: Government fraud cost taxpayers $125 billion in 2014, according to the Washington Times.
-With an annual budget of over $1 billion, assuring the integrity of the SBIR program by protecting against FWA is vital to the Government, taxpayers, and the small business community.
-As part the Missile Defense Agency’s FWA prevention system, MDA reviews SBIR applications to detect potentially duplicative research proposals.
-This duplication may be as a result of an application that proposes a research effort that is substantially similar to past work by another firm (representing a potential cost and time savings opportunity by reviewing the prior work rather than funding a new effort) or it may be by the same company proposing work for which the firm was previously funded (potential fraud if not disclosed).
-The MDA FWA prevention system calls for methods of comparing new proposals with the large body of previously funded efforts.
-MDA’s previous manual analysis and automated systems included the ability to retrieve individual files by their unique identifier and keyword-based searching, but not by their complete content.
-The resulting process was tedious and error prone.
+Government fraud cost taxpayers $125 billion in 2014, according to The Washington Times.
+With an annual budget of over $1 billion, assuring the integrity of the SBIR program by protecting against FWA is vital to the Government, to taxpayers, and to the small business community.
+The potential for FWA in the form of duplication can occur when a proposed research effort is substantially similar to past work by another firm, or when a company proposes work and does not disclose that it was previously funded for the same effort.
+As a part the Missile Defense Agency’s (MDA) FWA prevention system, all SBIR applications are reviewed to detect potential duplications.
+This review calls for comparing new proposals with the large body of previously funded efforts.
+Previously, using manual analysis and automated systems, the MDA could retrieve individual files by unique identifiers or by keyword-searches; but it could not search by file content.
+The resulting process for comparing studies was tedious and error prone.

-Resolution: Our Movia Analytics for Content Similarity (MACS) provides MDA’s SBIR program managers with a powerful machine learning algorithm that goes beyond keyword matching to rapidly and automatically compare abstracts of new proposals with past awards to instantly identify potentially duplicative proposals.
-The potentially matching past efforts are ranked by confidence.
-Instances of high-confidence duplication can be quickly retrieved for side-by-side comparison, all within the intuitive MACS user interface.
+Our Movia Analytics for Content Similarity (MACS) solution provides MDA’s SBIR program managers with a powerful machine learning algorithm that goes beyond keyword matching.
+MACS rapidly and automatically compares abstracts of new proposals with past awards, instantly identifies potential duplicates, and then ranks all matches by confidence.
+Instances of high-confidence duplication can be retrieved (within the MACS user-interface) for side-by-side comparison with the new proposal.

 - Drag and drop new documents (research topics or submitted proposal abstracts) to queue up for analysis